no111u3/avra-rs/README.md

 ## Usage

 To compile source file you need to run `avra-rs` with argument `-s` for describe path to source and optionally you can provide output path by `-o`.
-Other options is not supported.
+Other options aren't supported.
 Detail information of assembler will be added in near future.

 ## Change log